airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 | DuckDB                | 0.1.0                 | 2.0.0+                     |
 | Clickhouse            | 0.2.3                 | 2.0.0+                     |

+Note: If you encounter errors while upgrading from a V1 to a V2 destination, please reach out to support.
+It may be advantagous to only drop probematic V2 tables rather than to do a full reset, depending on tye type of error.

 ## Destinations V2 Implementation Differences

 In addition to the changes which apply for all destinations described above, there are some per-destination fixes and updates included in Destinations V2: